snafis/TIL/11-textblob/README.md

 Sentiment Analysis in Python with TextBlob
 -----

-Welcome to the eleventh blog of [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016)  blog series.
-If you are following this series then you would have probably noticed that I already wrote week 11 blog on [tweet deduplication](https://github.com/shekhargulati/52-technologies-in-2016/tree/master/11-tweet-deduplication).
+Welcome to the eleventh blog of [TIL](https://github.com/snafis/TIL)  blog series.
+If you are following this series then you would have probably noticed that I already wrote week 11 blog on [tweet deduplication](https://github.com/snafis/TIL/tree/master/11-tweet-deduplication).
 I was not happy with the content so I decide to write another blog for week 11.

 In week 11, I decided to spend time to learn about text processing using the Python programming language.
 We will only focus on Sentiment Analysis in this blog.
 I have written about sentiment analysis multiple times in last few years.
-We learnt how to do sentiment analysis in Scala using Stanford CoreNLP in [week 3 blog](https://github.com/shekhargulati/52-technologies-in-2016/tree/master/03-stanford-corenlp).
+We learnt how to do sentiment analysis in Scala using Stanford CoreNLP in [week 3 blog](https://github.com/snafis/TIL/tree/master/03-stanford-corenlp).
 Sentiment analysis gives you the power to mine emotions in text.
 This can help you build awesome applications that understand human behavior.
 Few years back, I built an application that helped me decide if I should watch a movie or not by doing sentiment analysis on social media data for a movie.
 There are many possible applications of Sentiment analysis like understanding customer sentiment for a product by analysis of reviews.

 In this blog, I will talk about a Python package called [TextBlob](https://textblob.readthedocs.org/) which can help developers solve understand sentiments in their text.
 We will first cover some basics, and then we will develop a simple Python Flask application which will use the TextBlob API.

-> **This blog is part of my year long blog series [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016)**
+> **This blog is part of my year long blog series [TIL](https://github.com/snafis/TIL)**

 ## What is TextBlob?